Aid worker killed in fighting in biggest city in Darfur

-KHARTOUM One aid worker was killed and three others wounded when a grenade hit their office during a gunfight between competing security forces on Thursday in the biggest city of Sudan's Darfur region, the United Nations and witnesses said.
+KHARTOUM A gunfight broke out between security forces on Thursday in the biggest city of Sudan's strife-torn Darfur region, officials and witnesses said, killing one aid worker and prompting authorities to impose a curfew.

 Clashes between the army, rebels and rival tribes have surged in the vast and mostly lawless region in recent months, but had until now been confined to rural areas.